 - a.
 SUPPORTS research and other efforts to develop improved systems to detect medical injury and collect information about medical injury; (1992) - b.
 SUPPORTS efforts to reduce the incidence of preventable medical injury, including quality assurance and risk management activities.
 (1992) - 13.
 URGES that there be no professional discrimination against equally qualified physicians based upon degree (M.D. or D.O.) in consideration for staff privileges and SUPPORTS a strong referral network between D.O.s and M.D.s.; (1989) - 14.
 OPPOSES sexual or otherwise inappropriate contact between physicians and patients under any circumstances; - 15.
 CONDEMNS the practice of smoking in a professional setting, as well as under the influence of alcohol or other substances that impair physicians' ability to adequately assess and treat patients.
 (1997) - 16.
 BELIEVES it is the obligation of all physicians to attempt to educate their patients as to their conditions, the goals or various forms of treatment, and the patient's role in his/her own treatment. - 17.
 ENCOURAGES the development of a strict, formal and frequent peer-review system for physicians.
-A nondiscriminatory system of due process should be created to address instances in which physicians have practiced negligent care.
+A non-discriminatory system of due process should be created to address instances in which physicians have practiced negligent care.
 (1994) - 18.
 OPPOSES the ranking of hospitals that is not based upon fully disclosed criteria, which are both objective and comprehensive.
 (1996) - 19.
 URGES health care providers to use only software that has been vetted and approved by their institution on the electronic devices they use for patient care.
 (2017) - 20.
-In regard to physician gag-rules:
+In regard to physician gag-rules: - a.

-a.

-- a.
 OPPOSES any law, contract provision, or incentive that prohibits physicians from disclosing all available medical options for a patient.
 (2010) - b.
 OPPOSES any law, contract provision, or incentive that prohibits physicians from disclosing all financial incentives, which affect the physician's practice.
 (2010) - 21.
-In regard to professionalism in the use of social media (2020): - Defines social media as websites and applications that enable users to create and share content with a broad, generalized audience - a.
-SUPPORTS the right of physicians and physicians-in-training to maintain an online presence via the use of social media accounts. - b.
-STRONGLY URGES physicians and physicians-in-training to evaluate their online presence, both personal and professional, and to review privacy settings on all online accounts. - c.
-DISCOURAGES any form of uploaded health-related content by physicians and physicians-in-training that is not in accordance with the standards of professionalism and patient privacy, as outlined by the AMA, AOA, and AMSA. - d.
-STRONGLY URGES physicians and physicians-in-training to utilize disclaimers on social media accounts to: - i.
-Clarify if content posted represents an opinion. - ii.
-Clarify if content posted represents a fact, as accepted by the medical community and supported by evidence-based medicine. - iii.
-Make clear that all content shared is solely that of the author and does not reflect the belief of third parties or institutions that which the medical student or physician may be affiliated with. - e.
-URGES physicians and physicians-in-training be transparent regarding their level of training and expertise when posting content online that might be mistaken for a medical recommendation.
+In regard to professionalism in the use of social media (2020): - a.
+Defines social media as websites and applications that enable users to create and share content with a broad, generalized audience - 1.
+SUPPORTS the right of physicians and physicians-in-training to maintain an online presence via the use of social media accounts. - 2.
+STRONGLY URGES physicians and physicians-in-training to evaluate their online presence, both personal and professional, and to review privacy settings on all online accounts. - 3.
+DISCOURAGES any form of uploaded health-related content by physicians and physicians-intraining that is not in accordance with the standards of professionalism and patient privacy, as outlined by the AMA, AOA, and AMSA. - 4.
+STRONGLY URGES physicians and physicians-in-training to utilize disclaimers on social media accounts to: - a.
+Clarify if content posted represents an opinion. - b.
+Clarify if content posted represents a fact, as accepted by the medical community and supported by evidence-based medicine.

-f.
-URGES physicians and physicians-in-training to disclose any conflict of interest or financial interest if content posted is an advertisement, endorsement or promotion of any kind.

-g.
-OPPOSES the undisclosed promotion, endorsement or advertisement of health and non-health related products.

-b.
-DISCOURAGES physicians and physicians-in-training from giving individualized clinical recommendations without proven fact, such as therapeutic regimens or surgical treatment, through social media .
+- c.
+Make clear that all content shared is solely that of the author and does not reflect the belief of third parties or institutions that which the medical student or physician may be affiliated with. - 5.
+URGES physicians and physicians-in-training be transparent regarding their level of training and expertise when posting content online that might be mistaken for a medical recommendation. - 6.
+URGES physicians and physicians-in-training to disclose any conflict of interest or financial interest if content posted is an advertisement, endorsement or promotion of any kind. - 7.
+OPPOSES the undisclosed promotion, endorsement or advertisement of health and non-health related products. - b.
+DISCOURAGES physicians and physicians-in-training from giving individualized clinical recommendations without proven fact, such as therapeutic regimens or surgical treatment, through social media.